nanoporetech/medaka/docs/installation.rst

 Installation
 ============

-Medaka has been tested on Linux and MacOS, primarily the former and specifically Ubuntu 14 and Ubuntu 16.
+Medaka has been tested on Linux, specifically Ubuntu 14 and Ubuntu 16.

 Medaka should be installed inside a `virtual environment
 <https://docs.python.org/3/tutorial/venv.html>`_.
 A Makefile is provided to